 Unlike criminal justice, civil law is what happens when people ask the court to insert itself into a dispute between two people.

-This shit is like the very definition of judicially made law, and is why shit like your local court of appeals and state Supreme Court elections fucking matter.
+This is like the very definition of judicially made law, and is why things like your local court of appeals and state Supreme Court elections =matter.
 Those are the justices that are going to determine how future lawyers are going to have to argue your cases.

 So that’s the first big difference: civil law is based mainly on judicial decisions and widely accepted concepts that we call common-law, which criminal law is, for the most part, statutory law.